InPoint-Automation/The-Bubbler/README.md

 ## Usage

 Open a drawing, click to place bubbles.

-First bubble runs OCR and can hang for a couple seconds.
-You can measure in the program or just Save which exports the ballooned PDF and `.xlsx` sheet (either with measurements or you can manually do the measurements).
+You can measure in the program or externally.

+Save exports the ballooned PDF and `.xlsx` inspection report sheet.

 <p align="center" width="80%">
 <img alt="Bubbler screenshot" src="./img/example.png" width="80%" />